Olstein Capital Management L.P. Sells 1,500 Shares of Mastercard Incorporated (NYSE:MA)

-Olstein Capital Management L.P. cut its position in shares of Mastercard Incorporated (NYSE:MA) by 16.7% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 7,500 shares of the credit services provider’s stock after selling 1,500 shares during the period.
-Olstein Capital Management L.P.’s holdings in Mastercard were worth $2,738,000 at the end of the most recent reporting period.
+Olstein Capital Management L.P. decreased its holdings in Mastercard Incorporated (NYSE:MA) by 16.7% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 7,500 shares of the credit services provider’s stock after selling 1,500 shares during the quarter.
+Olstein Capital Management L.P.’s holdings in Mastercard were worth $2,738,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds and other institutional investors have also recently modified their holdings of the company.
-Pinnacle Wealth Management Advisory Group LLC increased its stake in Mastercard by 13.1% in the second quarter.
-Pinnacle Wealth Management Advisory Group LLC now owns 4,841 shares of the credit services provider’s stock valued at $1,767,000 after acquiring an additional 562 shares during the period.
-Rock Creek Group LP lifted its position in shares of Mastercard by 10.7% during the 2nd quarter.
+Other hedge funds and other institutional investors also recently modified their holdings of the company.
+Pinnacle Wealth Management Advisory Group LLC boosted its stake in shares of Mastercard by 13.1% during the 2nd quarter.
+Pinnacle Wealth Management Advisory Group LLC now owns 4,841 shares of the credit services provider’s stock valued at $1,767,000 after purchasing an additional 562 shares in the last quarter.
+Rock Creek Group LP lifted its holdings in Mastercard by 10.7% in the second quarter.
 Rock Creek Group LP now owns 1,731 shares of the credit services provider’s stock worth $632,000 after buying an additional 168 shares during the period.
-Toronto Dominion Bank boosted its stake in Mastercard by 16.4% in the 2nd quarter.
-Toronto Dominion Bank now owns 834,873 shares of the credit services provider’s stock valued at $262,435,000 after buying an additional 117,604 shares in the last quarter.
-American Money Management LLC grew its position in Mastercard by 3.8% in the second quarter.
-American Money Management LLC now owns 16,088 shares of the credit services provider’s stock valued at $5,873,000 after acquiring an additional 584 shares during the period.
-Finally, First Bank & Trust raised its stake in Mastercard by 8.2% during the second quarter.
+Toronto Dominion Bank grew its holdings in shares of Mastercard by 16.4% during the 2nd quarter.
+Toronto Dominion Bank now owns 834,873 shares of the credit services provider’s stock worth $262,435,000 after acquiring an additional 117,604 shares during the period.
+American Money Management LLC raised its position in shares of Mastercard by 3.8% in the 2nd quarter.
+American Money Management LLC now owns 16,088 shares of the credit services provider’s stock worth $5,873,000 after acquiring an additional 584 shares in the last quarter.
+Finally, First Bank & Trust raised its position in shares of Mastercard by 8.2% in the 2nd quarter.
 First Bank & Trust now owns 4,936 shares of the credit services provider’s stock worth $1,802,000 after acquiring an additional 376 shares in the last quarter.
 Institutional investors and hedge funds own 73.97% of the company’s stock.

-The firm also recently announced a quarterly dividend, which was paid on Monday, August 9th.
-Investors of record on Friday, July 9th were given a dividend of $0.44 per share.
-The ex-dividend date of this dividend was Thursday, July 8th.
-This represents a $1.76 annualized dividend and a dividend yield of 0.51%.
+The company also recently declared a quarterly dividend, which was paid on Monday, August 9th.
+Stockholders of record on Friday, July 9th were given a dividend of $0.44 per share.
+This represents a $1.76 dividend on an annualized basis and a dividend yield of 0.51%.
+The ex-dividend date was Thursday, July 8th.
 Mastercard’s payout ratio is 27.37%.

-A number of equities research analysts recently commented on the company.
-JPMorgan Chase & Co. increased their price target on Mastercard from $427.00 to $430.00 and gave the stock an “overweight” rating in a research report on Tuesday, August 17th.
-BMO Capital Markets boosted their price objective on shares of Mastercard from $427.00 to $429.00 and gave the stock an “outperform” rating in a research report on Friday, July 30th.
-Daiwa Capital Markets cut Mastercard from an “outperform” rating to a “neutral” rating and set a $385.00 target price for the company. in a research note on Thursday, August 12th.
-Morgan Stanley raised their target price on shares of Mastercard from $444.00 to $451.00 and gave the company an “overweight” rating in a research note on Friday, July 30th.
-Finally, Mizuho increased their price objective on shares of Mastercard from $435.00 to $450.00 and gave the company a “buy” rating in a report on Monday, August 2nd.
-Two research analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the stock.
-According to MarketBeat, the stock has an average rating of “Buy” and an average target price of $418.48.

-In other Mastercard news, Chairman Ajay Banga sold 60,000 shares of Mastercard stock in a transaction that occurred on Wednesday, July 14th.
-The shares were sold at an average price of $390.34, for a total transaction of $23,420,400.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Vice Chairman Ann Cairns sold 400 shares of the stock in a transaction that occurred on Thursday, June 24th.
-The shares were sold at an average price of $380.00, for a total value of $152,000.00.
-Following the sale, the insider now directly owns 114,646 shares of the company’s stock, valued at $43,565,480.
+In other Mastercard news, CFO J. Mehra Sachin sold 7,838 shares of the stock in a transaction dated Friday, July 30th.
+The stock was sold at an average price of $385.42, for a total value of $3,020,921.96.
+Following the completion of the sale, the chief financial officer now directly owns 20,320 shares in the company, valued at $7,831,734.40.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, major shareholder Foundation Mastercard sold 78,985 shares of the business’s stock in a transaction that occurred on Monday, August 16th.
+The stock was sold at an average price of $358.90, for a total transaction of $28,347,716.50.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 876,377 shares of company stock valued at $330,177,910.
-Insiders own 0.33% of the company’s stock.
+Insiders have sold a total of 876,377 shares of company stock worth $330,177,910 in the last three months.
+Corporate insiders own 0.33% of the company’s stock.

+A number of research firms have issued reports on MA.
+Wells Fargo & Company increased their price objective on Mastercard from $430.00 to $440.00 and gave the stock an “overweight” rating in a report on Friday, July 30th.
+Raymond James lifted their price target on shares of Mastercard from $428.00 to $453.00 and gave the company an “outperform” rating in a research report on Friday, July 30th.
+Morgan Stanley upped their price objective on shares of Mastercard from $444.00 to $451.00 and gave the stock an “overweight” rating in a report on Friday, July 30th.
+Compass Point upped their price target on Mastercard from $430.00 to $450.00 and gave the stock a “buy” rating in a research note on Friday, July 30th.
+Finally, Barclays boosted their target price on Mastercard from $452.00 to $455.00 and gave the stock an “overweight” rating in a report on Monday, August 2nd.
+Two equities research analysts have rated the stock with a hold rating and nineteen have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $418.48.

 Mastercard Company Profile